klebaniukp/Chat/README.md

 # chat

-## Real-time chatt app like messenger 📲
+## Real-time chat app like messenger 📲

 ## Tech/framework used 🔧